cideM/dotfiles/README.md

 # Dotfiles

-There's no place like `~`
+This repository contains my Nix dotfiles, which power a NixOS desktop computer and my Darwin M1 laptop.

+Additionally, the repository includes a GitHub workflow for updating my Visual Studio Code extensions on a regular basis.
+Which is kind of funny because I actually use Neovim.

+The `hosts` folder is the entrypoint into this repository, whereas the `modules` folder contains the reusable parts which are then used in either of the two hosts.

 ## Activate Config

 ### MacOS

 This builds the MacOS Home Manager configuration and then runs the activation script.
 My `/etc/nix/nix.conf` only has `build-users-group = nixbld`, I'm installing an unstable version of Nix with flake support through my Home Manager configuration as well.

 ```
 $ nix-shell -p nixUnstable --command "nix build --experimental-features 'nix-command flakes' '.#homeConfigurations.work-mbp.activationPackage'"